whp22/packet_analysis/README.md

+# packet_analysis
-# The project "packet_analysis" is to analyze network packets captured by wireshark
+The project is to analyze network packets captured by wireshark